There are not so many options for watch "glazing". The main ones are the following:

 Hardlex glass is standard on most Seiko watches.
 The Japanese brand also sells this glass to a large number of third party manufacturers.

-One of the latest solutions in the watch industry is Krysterna glass, which came from the eyewear industry.
+One of the latest solutions in the watch industry is Krysterna glass, which came from the glasses industry.
 This material combines sapphire scratch resistance and mineral mechanical strength.
 You can meet Krysterna glass in wristwatches from the Stuhrling brand, which participated in the entry of a new material into the industry.

 Gorilla Glass